 Overall, the stock indicators in the Western Zone continue to show improvement.
-The standardised catch per unit effort (CPUE) improved from 0.68kg/pot-lift in 2020/21 to 0.74 in 2021/22.
+The standardised catch per unit effort (CPUE) improved from 0.74kg/pot-lift in 2021/22 to 0.79 in 2022/23.
 The pre-recruit index (PRI) indicates the abundance of undersize lobsters.
 This reached a record low in 2015/16.
 Despite increasing slowly, it remained close to this record low over the subsequent three years.
-In the last two years the PRI has been at a level marginally above the threshold level (1.87 in 2021/22 compared with the 1.81 undersize / potlift trigger point).
+In the last two years the PRI has been at a level marginally above the threshold level (1.83 in 2022/23 compared with the 1.67 undersize / pot-lift threshold level).

-Egg production has been relatively consistent at 23-24% in the last seven years, in 2021/22 egg production was at 22.0% which is above the 20% limit reference point.
+Egg production has been relatively consistent in recent year, in 2022/23 egg production was at 23.0% which is above the 20% limit reference point.
 A new alternative method used for calculating egg production confirms that egg production is above the 20% reference point with near certainty.

-Biomass has been increasing slowly from a recent low in 2008/09, however had a decrease in 2021/22.
-The most recent decline is in part due to a known inconsistency between the length-frequency data and CPUE.
+Biomass has been increasing slowly from a recent low in 2008/09, however had a small decrease in 2022/23.
+The decrease in the most recent year is due to a known inconsistency between the length-frequency data and CPUE which is being resolved through the development of a new assessment approach in 2024.
 Recruitment has been below the long-term average since 2007/08.
-The pre recruit index has been near the threshold level in the last two years indicating an increase of recruitment from the low levels experienced in the previous 13 years.
-This is a positive sign and should lead to notable CPUE increases under the current TACC, however recruitment remains below the long-term average level.
+The pre recruit index has been at a similar level in the last three years which is above the new threshold level.
+This threshold level has been reduced in the new harvest strategy as the harvest strategy places greater emphasis on using conservative TACs to manage the fishery and relies less on recruitment of pre-recruits to support catches in the near future.